 Men don't actually want to have such a limited sartorial repertoire; they don't want to drag about in suits and ties and jeans and shell suits - they're just far too scared to try anything else.
 It takes huge support and coddling to get a man to even change his socks.
 Men can sometimes break out into brave, little displays of colour, the occasional mini-kilt, but this takes months of encouragement from other, understanding and strong-minded men who are used to adversity and well-versed in exotic fabrics.
 Men who dress like abandoned sofas and whose personal maintenance regimes rely entirely on stolen cloakroom soap and irregular splashes of cold water aren't hideous slobs, they've just given up, lonely and overwhelmed by the weight of their own ugliness.
 Men are expected to like and understand football, badger baiting, power tools, the internal combustion engine, and yet very many of them are tragically unhandy, unsporting and fond of badgers.
 Men are never allowed to be wrong, to read instruction manuals, and are expressly forbidden to ask directions.

-Add to this the fact that men are required to fight - in wars, in bars, in post office queues - and it's easy to appreciate that most spend their lives in a broth
+Add to this the fact that men are required to fight - in wars, in bars, in post office queues - and it's easy to appreciate that most spend their lives in a broth of nervous tension and sensations of impending doom.

 Which explains why they're generally so messy.
 And, to make matters worse, they're big.
 Even quite small men are big.
 They have to clomp round on their big feet, support the constant, nagging weight of their big heads and manipulate objects with their big hands when everyone knows that all the useful things in life - remote controls, computer keyboards, mobile phones, buttons, bra clasps, cutlery - were actually designed for people with the hands of slender elves.
 No wonder there are breakages and hasty words.